PROSPECTUS and Application Cost

 CREATIVE LICENSING / ENCUMBRANCES Tenant/Artist submitting represent that they are solely and individually entitled to enter into an agreement, are 18 years of age.
 Own, have personally produced and have the creative licensing authority to represent and place for sale the work(s) submitted for sale within the Gallery.
 Artists agree that they are the true and lawful owner(s) of all items they represent and transact as for sale, have obtained said items by lawful means, solely have the legal right to authorize sale of said items, the items are free and clear of any and rights, all liens, or other encumbrances.
 Applying Tenant/Artist further agrees to hold harmless and indemnify fooLPRoof Contemporary Art, its owners, managers, agents, employees and other artists in the Gallery harmless and free from any liability and or responsibility under any circumstance and/or by misrepresenting the above, including but not limited to all demands, claims, suits, judgments, or other liability asserted by or awarded any person or entity arising by reason of Artist’s actions, ownership, possession and/or sale of any or all items.

 GALLERIES APPLYING FOR REPRESENTED ARTISTS - fooLPRoof contemporary art welcomes artists currently represented by a gallery to discuss the space and exhibition opportunities with their gallery.
-Galleries themselves may apply for additional exposure for their artists to Main Gallery Locations only.
-The commission structure of 20% to fooLPRoof will be followed with the remaining sum of 50% to artist and 30% to the gallery with an existing contract. fooLPRoof contemporary art is primarily a tourist gallery attracting financially secure visitors, art collectors and nearby residents (in the most popular neighborhood in the city and one of the top destinations in the U.S.) providing exhibitors to a steady stream of walking traffic.
+Galleries themselves may apply for additional exposure to the Denver market or high end tourist traffic the gallery receives.
+At the 20% commission this leaves ample room to work with their artists.
+Main Gallery Locations only.
+The commission structure of 20% to fooLPRoof will be followed with the remaining sum of 50% to artist and 30% to the gallery with an existing contract.

 INSURANCE the gallery does not provide liability or damage/loss insurance for your work(s) in the gallery or gallery activities.
 As part of the shared space concept to maintain a cost-effective operating budget that make exhibiting possible, each exhibitor should add their work to their schedule on their studio insurance.
 There are many companies that cater to artists for studio insurance and short-term exhibitions – IFA Insurance for artists, Art Insurance Now, CERF, ACT, etc. – for a detailed explanation visit the article: Professional Artist Insure Your Artwork and Studio - at Professional Artist Magazine.

-We are looking forward to your specific proposal or general application.
+We are looking forward to your proposal or application.